WP Buffs Blog |

 Google Tag Manager is built to work seamlessly with a variety of Google products and services you already use, such as Google Analytics and AdSense.
 However, in addition to these Google tools, you can also integrate Tag Manager with third-party analytics and tracking platforms.

 The Tag Manager makes it easier to exercise greater control over your marketing tags.
-It includes speedy tag loading features to ensure data is reliable and accurate.
+It includes speedy tag-loading features to ensure data is reliable and accurate.

 Additionally, it lets you create better collaboration across your organization and make quicker, more informed decisions.
 It also frees up your IT department to focus on bigger-picture tasks.

-Thanks to its automated and error checking process, it minimizes the risk of human error that would be present if you were to add and update tags manually.
+Thanks to its automated and error-checking process, it minimizes the risk of human error that would be present if you were to add and update tags manually.
 Finally, using Google Tag Manager for WordPress eliminates the need to individually and manually code each marketing tag you want to use on your site.

 Your Options for Setting Up Google Tag Manager on WordPress ⚒️